 His research focusses on 20th-Century analysis, including issues of music temporality and the perception of musical form.
 He has presented his writings at numerous conferences across North America such as the Music Theory Society of the Mid-Atlantic, the West Coast Conference for Music Theory and Analysis, The Canadian University Music Society, and The College Music Society, an organization for which he currently serves as Theory Area Chair of the Mid-Atlantic Region.
 Baker’s research and theories on operatic spatiotemporality have led to a published article (“Spaces and Places of Opera”, Circuit musiques contemporaines, December 2007, Vol. 17, no. 3), and his recent writings include analyses of music by Wolfgang Rihm, Pierre Boulez, and Henri Dutilleux.

-Prior to joining The Benjamin T. Rome School of Music in 2013, he was on faculty at McGill, Salisbury and Towson Universities, and was Adjunct Assistant Professor at Anne Arundel Community College, where he taught numerous theory and composition related courses.
+Prior to joining The Departments of Music in 2013, he was on faculty at McGill, Salisbury and Towson Universities, and was Adjunct Assistant Professor at Anne Arundel Community College, where he taught numerous theory and composition related courses.